Ninja-Squad/ninja-squad.github.com/_posts/2016-04-12-ng1-one-way-binding.md

 description: "One-way binding in AngularJS directives"
 ---

-AngularJS 1.5.x is out for a few weeks now but, despite tracking the changelog, I missed a change that this version introduces: one-way binding in directives.
+AngularJS 1.5.x has been out for a few weeks now but, despite tracking the changelog, I missed a change that this version introduces: one-way binding in directives.

 When you need to pass an argument to a directive, there are 3 ways of doing it: